CS-SI/Orekit/src/site/markdown/index.md

       only eclipse entries and not eclipse exits)
     * possibility of filtering events based on an external enabling function (for example to detect events only during selected orbits and not others)
+    * possibility to run several propagators in parallel and manage their states simultaneously throughout propagation

   * Attitude